syncfusion-content/ej2-react-docs/ej2-react/schedule/how-to/set-different-event-time-duration.md

 # Set different event time duration in React Schedule component

 In event window, start/end time duration will be processed based on the `interval` value within the `timeScale` property.
-By default, `interval` value is 30, therefore in event window start/end time duration will be in 30 mins duration.
+By default, `interval` value is 30 minutes, therefore in event window start/end time duration will be in 30 mins duration.
 You can set custom interval range to the start/end time in event window using `popupOpen` event as shown below.

 {% tabs %}
 {% highlight js tabtitle="index.jsx" %}